geoffrich/geoffrich.net/src/posts/page-transitions-1.md

 We’ll get into more detail about how to interact with this API later in the post, but see the excellent [official explainer](https://developer.chrome.com/blog/shared-element-transitions-for-spas/) for much more detail.

-So, how do we translate this to code that will work in SvelteKit?
+So, how do we get this to work in SvelteKit?

 ## Implementing in SvelteKit